 As always, conditions vary between lenders, so get advice from an expert broker.

 If you're thinking of buying a second property or need to sell your first, Independent can help.
-Give us a call to arrange a free appraisal or be the first to know when a new property hits the market.
+Click the button below for a free online appraisal or get in touch with one of our agents to be the first to know when a new property hits the market.

 *Independent is not a financial advisor.
 The information contained is for general information purposes only.
 It is not intended as legal, financial or investment advice and should not be construed or relied on as such.
 The information has been prepared without taking into account your personal objectives, financial situation or needs.
 Before making any commitment of a legal or financial nature you should consider the appropriateness of the information having regard to your circumstances and needs and seek advice from a legal practitioner or financial or investment adviser.